 An algorithm is recursive if it calls itself to do part of its work.
 For this approach to be successful, the "call to itself" must be on a smaller problem then the one originally attempted.
 In general, a recursive algorithm must have two parts: the base case, which handles a simple input that can be solved without resorting to a recursive call, and the recursive part which contains one or more recursive calls to the algorithm where the parameters are in some sense "closer" to the base case than those of the original call.
-Here is a recursive C^{++} function to compute the factorial of n.
+Here is a recursive Java function to compute the factorial of n.
 A trace of fact's execution for a small value of n is presented in Section 4.2.4.

+'''

+/ Recursively compute and return n! /

+static long fact(int n) {

+// fact(20) is the largest value that fits in a long

-''' long fact(int n) { // Compute n! recursively // To fit n! into a long variable, we require n <= 12 Assert((n >= 0) && (n <= 12), "Input out of range"); if (n <= 1) return 1; // Base case: return base solution return n fact(n-1); // Recursive call for n > 1 } '''
+assert (n >= 0) && (n <= 20) : "n out of range";

+if (n <= 1) return 1; // Base case: return base solution

+return n fact(n-1); // Recursive call for n > 1

+}

+'''